Stratified Gradient Hamiltonian Vector Fields and Collective Integrable Systems

-This section applies our results from Sections \ref{section; Toric degenerations and gradient Hamiltonian flows} and \ref{good valuation section} to the example of the base affine space of a semisimple complex Lie group.
-Base affine space is an important singular affine variety for which many families of valuations have been studied in the literature.
+This section applies our results from Sections \ref{section; Toric degenerations and gradient Hamiltonian flows} and \ref{good valuation section} to the example of the the affine closure of base affine space of a semisimple complex Lie group.
+This space is an important singular affine variety for which many families of valuations have been studied in the literature.
 As we show below, many of these valuations are good valuations in the sense of Definition \ref{definition;good}.
-Using our results from Section \ref{good valuation section}, this allows us to produce integrable systems on base affine space.
+Using our results from Section \ref{good valuation section}, this allows us to produce integrable systems on the affine closure of base affine space.
 This example is an important ingredient in Section \ref{section 5}, where we use it to construct collective integrable systems on arbitrary Hamiltonian spaces.

 The organization of this section is as follows.
-Subsection \ref{G mod N} establishes the decomposed K\"ahler variety structure of base affine space used in our construction.
-Subsection \ref{section; valuations on g mod n} describes how to produce valuations on base affine space from valuations on $G/B$.
+Subsection \ref{G mod N} establishes the decomposed K\"ahler variety structure of the affine closure of base affine space used in our construction.
+Subsection \ref{section; valuations on g mod n} describes how to produce valuations on the affine closure of base affine space from valuations on $G/B$.
 We provide this section, which is somewhat expository, because valuations on $G/B$ are prominent in the literature (see Remark~\ref{rem; other valuations}).
 In Subsection \ref{general G mod N} we show that these valuations are good valuations and apply our results from Sections \ref{section; Toric degenerations and gradient Hamiltonian flows} and \ref{good valuation section} to produce the desired continuous maps.
 We end this section with Example \ref{main example} which describes the case of string valuations.